Romeo

 Shakespeare Retold (Modern Verse)

-And so, farewell; I see you don't know me.
+And so, goodbye; I see you do not know me.

 The scene is a quiet masterpiece of dramatic irony.
 Romeo's refusal to fight – the closest thing in the play to a moral act of love – is the very thing that gets Mercutio killed.
 Mercutio reads it as cowardice and intervenes; Tybalt's blade reaches him under Romeo's arm.
 From this moment, Romeo's pacifism is no longer sustainable, and the man who refused to fight finds himself, within sixty lines, killing Tybalt in revenge.
 The trajectory of the rest of the play is set the moment Mercutio falls.